hiyata/hiyata.github.io/_projects/covid-prediction.md

 </div>

 <div class="container">
-    <h2>Historical Performance</h2>
+    <h2>14-Day Comparison and Forecast</h2>
     <p>
-        The chart below shows the historical performance of our ARIMA model and LSTM model compared to the actual reported cases.
+        This chart displays the actual cases for the past 7 days and the predicted number of COVID-19 cases for the next 7 days using our hybrid model.
     </p>
-    <div id="historical-chart" class="chart-container"></div>
+    <div id="forecast-chart" class="chart-container"></div>
     <div class="model-key">
         <div class="model-key-item">
             <div class="model-key-color" style="background-color: #1f77b4;"></div>